-he blue

-t the at-

-Sunday,

-pined asside had

-al craft

-ng them

-der the

-of 97

-"DEAB MRS. PINEHAM :- Mothers need not dread childbearing after they know the value of Lydia E. Pink-ham's Vegetable Compound.
-While I loved children I dreaded the ordeal, for it left me weak and sick

-for months after, and at the time I thought death was a welcome relief: t before my last child was born a ood neighbor advised LydiaE.Pinkam's Vegetable Compound, and I used that, together with your Pills and Sanative Wash for four months before the child's birth ; - it brought me wonderful relief.
-I hardly had an sche or pain, and when the child was ten days old I left my bed strong in health.
-Every spring andfall I now take abottle of Lydia E.Pinkham's Vegetable Compound and find it keeps me in continual excellent health."-MRS. J. H. HASKINS, 3248 Indiana Ave., Chicago, Ill. - \$5000 forfeit if above testimonial is not genuine Care and careful counsel is what the expectant and would-be mother needs, and this counsel she can secure without cost by writing to Mrs. Pinkham at Lynn, Mass.
+"DEAR MRS. PINKHAM! -- Mothers med not dread childbearing after they now the value of Lydia E. Pink-tow the value of Lydia E. Pink-while I loved children I dreaded the write for it left me weak and sickfor months after, and at the time 1 thought death was a welcome relief; before my last shild was born a bod neighbor advised Lydia E. Pinkam's Vegetable Compound, and Jused that, togother with your Pills and Sanative Wash for four months before the child's birth; - it brought me wonderful relief.
+I hardly had an sche or pain, and when the child was ten days old I left my bed strong in besith.
+Every spring andfall I now take abottle of Lydia E. Pinkham's Vegstable Compound and find it keeps me in continual excellent health."-Mrs. J. H. HASKINS, 3248 Indiana Ave.
+Chicago, 111. - \$5000 forfeit if above testimos Care and careful counsel is what the expectant and would be mother needs, and this counsel she can secure without cost by writing to Mrs. Pinkham at Lynn, Mass.

 ODDS AND ENDS.